safe-global/safe-docs/safe-core-sdk/protocol-kit/reference/README.md

   This method takes an array of `MetaTransactionData` objects that represent the individual transactions we want to include in our MultiSend transaction.

-  When the array contains only one transaction, it is not wrapped in the MultiSend.
+  When the array contains only one transaction, it's not wrapped in the MultiSend.

   ```typescript
   const transactions: MetaTransactionData[] = [